Get Custom Pricing

 - Radio: 160-Watt Audio System -inc: 4 speakers, 5-inch color LCD screen, Bluetooth HandsFreeLink, Bluetooth streaming audio, Radio Data System (RDS), speed-sensitive volume compensation (SVC), 1.0-amp USB audio interface port in front console, illuminated steering wheel-mounted controls and fin-type roof-mounted antenna

-- Radio w/Seek-Scan and Clock
+- Radio w/Seek-Scan, Clock and Voice Activation

 - 1 LCD Monitor In The Front